n8tlmps/portfolioprojects/stack_survey/README.md

 ## Methodology
 ### Loading Data
 I used Python package `pandas` for loading and manipulating data.
-I used the following code to select columns that are relevant to my question of interests.
+I used the following code to select columns that are relevant to my questions of interest.
 ```python
 # analysis will be conducted on selected columns:
 selected_columns = ['Age',